smaTc/RemotePlayDetached/README.md

 Tested on Windows and Linux.
 Working so far.

 ## Toubleshooting
-If you have problems with Streaming you should check the Steam Settings first.
-If there are still any problems leave me a message or open an issue here on GitHub.
+* If you have problems with Streaming you should check the Steam Settings first.
+If there are still any problems leave me a message or open an issue here on GitHub
+* If you encounter the error `Steam Error: application load error V:xxxxxxxxx` it means Steam is blocking the execution of that game if it is initiated by another Steam game

 ## Feedback and Contribution
 Feedback and Contributions are welcome.
 If you have improvements just open a pull request and I will have a look at your proposal.
 If there are any questions, feedback or suggestions just leave me a message or join the [Discord Server](https://discord.gg/U3zDs6N).